evilmartians/redprints-cfp/README.md

 ### Lookbook

 We use [Lookbook](https://lookbook.build) to work with UI (development, previews).
-All the code related to previews is stored under the `lookbook/` fodler.
+All the code related to previews is stored under the `lookbook/` folder.
 The lookbook itself is available at: [localhost:3000/dev/lookbook](http://localhost:3000/dev/lookbook).

 ### Working with emails